Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/veeam_managed_backup_restoration/guide.en-us.md

 The API call will restore the last valid restore points for each backup in the storage folder.

-Log in to [https://ca.api.ovh.com/](/links/api) and use the following call:
+Log in to the [OVHcloud API](/links/api) and use the following call:

 > [!api]
 >